ssaammbb/sampleProjects/README.md

 # sampleProjects
-A compilation of the projects I've worked on at university
+A compilation of the projects I've worked on at and after university